 - The cream can be used immediately on cold cakes or buns (do not put on to warm cakes or it will melt).
 If using later, the cream will harden.
 Beat again to soften the cream when you are ready to use.
 The finished cream also freezes well.

-The buttercream recipe above is a classic combination but there are other flavours you can use.
+The buttercream recipe above is a classic combination but there are other flavors you can use.

 - For a real grown-up chocolate icing, use a 70% plus cocoa solid chocolate.